marionettejs/backbone.marionette/readme.md

 ### Annotated Source Code

-In addition to this readme, I've commented the source code quite heavily and run it through Docco as part of my build process.
+In addition to this readme, the source code is documented heavily and run through Docco as part of the build process.
-This produces a nicely formatted, annotated source code as a documentation file.

 You can read the annotations for all the details of how Marionette works, and advice on which methods to override.

 ##### [View the annotated source code](http://marionettejs.com/docs/backbone.marionette.html)

 ### Marionette's Pieces

-These are the strings that you can pull to make your puppet dance.
-If you're looking for an introduction and/or examples on how to get started, please visit [the Wiki](https://github.com/marionettejs/backbone.marionette/wiki).

 **Views**